efrecon/primer/docs/steps/install.md

 protected resources, you can match these to the relevant curl [options] using the `--curl` command-line option (or the `PRIMER_CURL_OPTIONS`)

+When a source is empty, the `install` step will either create an empty directory or an empty file.
+In that special case, directory names should end with a slash in order for the `install` step to make the difference between files and directories.
+All intermediate directories will be created, if necessary.

   [options]: https://curl.haxx.se/docs/manpage.html#OPTIONS

 ## Options